Reed-Carter/Airflow-practice/README.md

 #### By [Reed Carter](https://github.com/Reed-Carter)

 #### This repo is a code review to demonstrate a basic understanding of Airflow.
-It uses airflow to orchestrate events in order to complete a simple dummy task
+It uses airflow to orchestrate events in order to complete simple dummy tasks

 <br>